Our Marketer’s Guide to Branding a City or Municipality

 The next step is to investigate and ask your audience what it is they are seeking and how they perceive the relevant city.
 Will your city be able to cater to their specific needs and preferences effectively?
 When you figure out your audience, you may decide on the most suitable channel to reach these groups, and devise a more efficient and effective branding strategy.

-Know the City
+When Branding, Make Sure You Know the City

 If you want to create the ideal or most appealing “persona” for a city, it is vital to first know and understand your city as it exists today.
 This may entail identifying all the positive aspects linked to the city as well as the negative ones.
 Similarly, it is important to determine how these perceptions and ideas have changed or evolved historically.
 You should be able to answer questions such as: